-DAY 7: Feldkirch - St. Gallen, 29 mi.
-(45 km)
+DAY 7: Feldkirch - Alstätten - Gais - St. Gallen, 28 mi.
+(45 km) + train ride

 Today's route, following the banks of the Rhine and then a cog railway will bring you through Appenzell countryside to Gais.
 Alpen meadows and cows, like those found in children’s books, will accompany you on your way to St. Gallen which is home to one of the former, most important monasteries in the region.
 The library here is a UNESCO world heritage site.

-DAY 8: St. Gallen - Constance, 29 mi.
+DAY 8: St. Gallen - Arbon - Constance/Kreuzling, 29 mi.
 (45 km)

 You will cycle downhill towards Lake Constance today, which you will reach at the town of Arbon.
-From here you will cycle along the shoreline through Swiss villages and apple orchards on towards Constance.
+From here you will bike along the shoreline through Swiss villages and apple orchards on towards Constance.

 DAY 9: Individual return home or extension of your trip.

 After breakfast your cycling tour through four countries comes to an end.